Special Needs and Disabilities

 My journey into Special Needs teaching began in 2010 with, Working Parts, an excellent training programme for artists working in special schools and my work at Penn Hall Special School, Wolverhampton, was then featured in Black Country Touring's Arts Council England funding evaluation video. https://www.youtube.com/watch?v=vycqP9Czimk

-Since relocating to South Yorkshire in 2014 I have completed my (PGCE) Post Graduate Certificate of Education at Sheffield Hallam University and now work mainly in Special Schools.
+Since relocating to South Yorkshire in 2014 I completed a (PGCE) Post Graduate Certificate of Education at Sheffield Hallam University and have gone on to become a Special Needs Teacher working with young people with complex additional needs.

 A very special first session while working as part of the teaching team at Sheffield Children’s Hospital

-I am also building my own library of resources for Sensory Stories as I have found them a fantastic resource when working in Special Needs settings.
+I have now built an impressive library of resources for Sensory Stories as I have found them such a fantastic resource when working with young people with complex needs.
 Everyone loves a story and I believe that a well resourced, planned and presented one is hard to beat!

 So many ways to gain interest and increase visual and tactile stimulus into a learning experience